 Currency risk is the risk that the value of a financial instrument will fluctuate due to changes in foreign exchange rates.
 Investments in companies where the currency is different to that of the company are relatively small as a proportion of the total Statement of Financial Position.
 Where an investment is made in a foreign currency, a loan of a matching amount is taken out to mitigate against any adverse movement in the foreign currency.
-The carrying amount of the foreign currency investments held at 31 December 2020 is £43m (2019: £42m).
-The carrying amount of borrowed funds as at 31 December 2020 is £43m (2019: £44m).
+The carrying amount of the foreign currency investments held at 31 December 2021 is £nil (2020: £43m).
+The carrying amount of borrowed funds as at 31 December 2021 is £nil (2020: £43m).